infinum/rails-infinum-mailgun_catcher/README.md

 # MailgunCatcher
-Short description and motivation.
+Catch mailgun events and report to bugsnag

 ## Usage
-How to use my plugin.

-## Installation
 Add this line to your application's Gemfile:

 ```ruby